-Only one Printer is ever instantiated (pvote:8).
-This printer is immediately passed to navigator and never referenced again in pvote.py.
+Only one Printer is ever instantiated (main:8).
+This printer is immediately passed to navigator and never referenced again in main.py.
 The Navigator assigns the incoming printer to self.printer, which is only ever referenced once (Navigator:15).
 This line can only be executed when page\i + 1 is equal to len(self.model.pages), that is, on the last page.

-Also, there is only one assignment to self.page anywhere in the Navigator (Navigator:16).
-Thus, any transition to the last page must call printer.write.
+Also, there is only one assignment to self.page anywhere in the Navigator (Navigator:16), which is immediately preceded by a call to self.printer.write if transitioning to the last page.
+Thus, any transition to the last page must call self.printer.write.